invpe/GridShell/Documentation/Tutorials/Whitepaper.md

 - Simplify IOT data storage: Submit telemetry to GridShell from all of your nodes then access it via API or visualize with Explorer endpoint.

+- Personalized Instances: Tailor GridShell to your needs by creating customized instances.
+Build and manage your own simple distributed computing solutions on IoT devices.

+- Ultra Low Power Cryptocurrency Mining: GridShell has demonstrated its capabilities in participating in cryptocurrency mining activities.
+Users have successfully harnessed the power of distributed IoT devices for tasks like Bitcoin Lottery and other Coins mining.
+While GridShell operates at an ultra-low power scale, it showcases its adaptability to various computational purposes, even within the cryptocurrency realm.

 ## Extending GridShell to Other Platforms
 GridShell is designed with extensibility in mind.
 While its current focus is on ESP32 microcontrollers to showcase the concept, it can seamlessly integrate with other platforms like Raspberry Pi.
 The flexibility of GridShell means it can be adapted to various hardware environments, opening up a broader range of use cases and possibilities.